TL;DR—IoT Monetization Strategy at a Glance

 Dipping into the topic of IoT revenue-generation strategies, it's important to see the difference between IoT business models and IoT monetization models, since these terms are often used interchangeably.

-The term “business model” refers to the whole set of elements that describe the way a company operates in order to make money.
+The term "business model" refers to the whole set of elements that describe the way a company operates to make money.
 According to the Business Model Canvas developed by Alex Osterwalder, it comprises nine blocks, such as partners, activities, resources, value proposition, customer segments and relationships, cost structure, and distribution channels.
-The ninth block is called “revenue streams,” and it is what we know under another name of “monetization strategy”.
-It deals with particular ways of long-term revenue generation by following one or more product monetization approaches.
+The ninth block is called "revenue streams," and it is also known as "monetization strategy."
+It addresses specific methods of generating long-term revenue by implementing one or more product monetization strategies.

 Key IoT Monetization Strategies

-No matter how promising the Internet of Things can be, your business won’t take off on its own without your clear understanding of how to monetize your IoT solution.
-The right choice of a strong IoT monetization strategy is a prerequisite for joining that small percentage of IoT startups that survive.
+No matter how promising the Internet of Things is, your business will not thrive unless you understand how to monetize your IoT solution.
+Choosing the right IoT monetization strategy is essential for joining the small percentage of IoT startups (20–30%) that succeed.

 #1 Perpetual Model